 His first productions were a critical and a commercial success and Lubitsch was able to sign a three-year, six-picture contract with Warner Brothers that guaranteed the director his choice of both cast and crew, and full editing control over the final cut.
 However, the financial success for the film company decreased and Lubitsch’s contract was dissolved early.
 In the following years, the German director started working together with MGM Paramount and was very successful with his movie ‘The Student Prince in Old Heidelberg‘ from 1927, but unfortunately the expected financial success failed to set in again.
 Still, Lubitsch was appointed Paramount’s production manager in 1935 and ran the largest Hollywood studios at the time.

-At yovisto, you may enjoy the movie ‘That Uncertain Feeling‘ by Ernst Lubitsch from 1941.
+At yovisto academic video search, you may enjoy the movie ‘That Uncertain Feeling‘ by Ernst Lubitsch from 1941.
 In it, the happily married Jill baker is persuaded to see a psychoanalyst about her psychosomatic hiccups.

 References and Further Reading:

 - Official Lubitsch Website

 - Acting Ordinary in The Shop Around the Corner, A Journal of Film Criticism [PDF]

 - Ernst Lubitsch at Wikidata

 - Billy Wilder and Hollywood’s Golden Age, SciHi Blog, June 22, 2016.

 - Ernst Lubitsch’s complete filmography, at Wikipedia

 - You Aint Heard Nothin Yet – The movies started talking